 Carol was a freelance writer for On the Wing, a California arts magazine, and a contributor to Grand Junction Free Press (Colorado).
 She was also a contributing writer to the Pagosa Springs Sun (Colorado), circulation 10,000, which has international online readers.
 In addition, her short stories have been published in True Confessions, and her poetry published in Poetry South.

 Corporate and Technical Journalism

-As a contract technical writer in the raw materials lab at Eli Lilly, she created laboratory and equipment workbooks and procedures to document preferred use of more than 250 pieces of equipment and associated laboratory practices in support of a raw materials laboratory.
-This task involved working with technical staff to identify analytical methods and Equipment Operating processes, distilling this information into understandable form, and developing accompanying laboratory procedures to comply with a style guide.
-She developed document architecture and converted documents into standardized formats.
+- worked with technical staff to create laboratory and equipment workbooks and procedures to document preferred use of more than 250 pieces of equipment and associated laboratory practices in support of a raw materials laboratory.
 She also created requirements identification documents in support of a corporate library records management system and beta-tested this system.

 For Health Management Strategies International, she edited technical reports on treatment for substance abuse and mental illnesses and managed a $50 million proposal for a contract with the Office of the Civilian Health and Medical Program of the Uniformed Services (OCHAMPUS).

-For the Business Connection, Disability Evaluation Group, and Pacific West Medical Group, she wrote medical summaries, contributed to newsletters, and edited forensic psychiatry reports.
+For the Business Connection, Disability Evaluation Group, and Pacific West Medical Group, she wrote medical summaries, contributed to newsletters, and transcribed and edited forensic psychiatry reports.

 For the University of Wisconsin-Madison Hospital and Clinics, she contributed frequently to the hospital newsletter, and transcribed and edited clinic and morgue reports.